 The judicial power of the State shall be vested in the Supreme Court and such other courts as are provided for in our Constitution.
 Miss.
 Const. of 1890, Art.
 VI, § 144.
-The mission of every court in the judiciary is to administer justice without respect to persons and do equal right to the poor and to the rich, and faithfully and impartially discharge and perform all the duties incumbent upon the Court to the best of each judge's ability and understanding, agreeably to the Constitution of the United States and the Constitution and laws of the state of Mississippi.
+The mission of every court is to administer justice without respect to persons and do equal right to the poor and to the rich, and faithfully and impartially discharge and perform all the duties incumbent upon the Court to the best of each judge's ability and understanding, agreeably to the Constitution of the United States and the Constitution and laws of the state of Mississippi.
 Miss.
 Const. of 1890, Article VI, § 155.
 2. PHILOSOPHY:

-Administration of Justice requires an open courthouse door to all, the hearing of cases and rendering of justice pursuant to the Law, and the management of cases and litigants involved in the court system.

-The judges of the several courts of this state take the Oath as recited in the above Mission Statement.
-Judges, court staff, and those involved in the court system are at the center of many of the challenges our society faces - crime, mental health issues, addiction, poverty, breakdown of the family, criminal justice reform.
+Administration of Justice requires an open courthouse door to all, the hearing of cases and rendering of justice pursuant to the Law.
+The judges of the courts of this state take the Oath as recited above (Mission Statement).
+Our society is faced with many challenges: crime, mental health, substance addiction, poverty, and collapse of the family structure.
+Courts strive to be the solution.
 We provide an impartial forum for all litigants, civil and criminal alike, to resolve disputes.
-In order to accomplish justice and be true problem solvers, judges and those serving the justice system are committed to improving the court system and providing the resources and tools available to help resolve problems and ensure justice for all.
+To accomplish justice and be true problem solvers, courts are committed to improving the legal system and providing the resources and tools available to resolve problems and ensure justice for all.
 3. RELEVANT STATEWIDE GOALS AND BENCHMARKS:

 Statewide Goal - Government and Citizens:

-To create an efficient government and an informed and engaged citizenry that help to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism.
+To create an efficient government and an informed and engaged citizenry that help to address social problems through the payment of taxes, the election of capable leaders at all levels of government, and participation in charitable organizations through contributions and volunteerism.1

+1

+1 As allowed by the judicial canons.